WenjieDu/SAITS/README.md

 Therefore, you're welcome to modify SAITS for your own research purpose and domain applications.
 Of course, it probably needs a bit of modification in the model structure or loss functions for specific scenarios or data input.

-Please [cite SAITS](https://github.com/WenjieDu/SAITS#-citing-saits) in your publications if it helps your research.
+🤗 Please [cite SAITS](https://github.com/WenjieDu/SAITS#-citing-saits) in your publications if it helps your research.
 Please star🌟 this repo to help others notice SAITS if you think it is useful.
 It really means a lot to my open-source work.
 Thank you!
 BTW, you may also like [PyPOTS](https://github.com/WenjieDu/PyPOTS) for easily modeling your partially-observed time-series datasets.

-**‼️Kind reminder: This document can <ins>help you solve many common questions</ins>, please read it before you run the code 😊**
+**‼️Kind reminder: This document can <ins>help you solve many common questions</ins>, please read it before you run the code.**

 > <a href='https://github.com/WenjieDu/PyPOTS'><img src='https://raw.githubusercontent.com/WenjieDu/PyPOTS/main/docs/_static/figs/PyPOTS_logo.svg?sanitize=true' width='120' align='right' /></a> 📣 Attention please: <br>
 > SAITS now is available in [PyPOTS](https://github.com/WenjieDu/PyPOTS), a Python toolbox for data mining on POTS (Partially-Observed Time Series).
 An example of training SAITS for imputing dataset PhysioNet-2012 is shown below.
 With [PyPOTS](https://github.com/WenjieDu/PyPOTS), easy peasy! 😉